M66B/FairEmail/docs/FAQ-bg-rBG.md

 * Header contains
 * Day/time between

 All the conditions of a rule need to be true for the rule action to be executed.
 All conditions are optional, but there needs to be at least one condition, to prevent matching all messages.
-If you want to match all senders or all recipients, you can just use the @ character as condition because all email address will contain this character.
+If you want to match all senders or all recipients, you can just use the @ character as condition because all email addresses will contain this character.

+Note that email addresses are formatted like this:

+`
+"Somebody" <somebody@example.org>`

 You can use multiple rules, possibly with a *stop processing*, for an *or* or a *not* condition.

 Matching is not case sensitive, unless you use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).
 Please see [here](https://developer.android.com/reference/java/util/regex/Pattern) for the documentation of Java regular expressions.
 You can test a regex [here](https://regexr.com/).

+Note that a regular expression supports an *or* operator, so if you want to match multiple senders, you can do this:

+`
+.*alice@example\.org.*|.*bob@example\.org.*|.*carol@example\.org.*`

 Note that [dot all mode](https://developer.android.com/reference/java/util/regex/Pattern#DOTALL) is enabled to be able to match [unfolded headers](https://tools.ietf.org/html/rfc2822#section-3.2.3).